 -

 Check Your Answer: After completing the division, always check your answer to ensure it makes sense.
 One way to do this is by multiplying the quotient by the divisor to see if you get the dividend.
-For example, if you find the quotient of 1/2 and 12/7 to be 7/24, you can check your answer by multiplying 7/24 by 12/7.
+As an example, if you find the quotient of 1/2 and 12/7 to be 7/24, you can check your answer by multiplying 7/24 by 12/7.
 If the result is 1/2, your answer is correct.

 -